Find & Cancel Forgotten Subscriptions Before They Auto-Renew

 Rocket Money sold to Rocket Companies for $1.275B.
 The market knows subscription amnesia is real.
 ExpenseBot solves it without making you connect another bank.

 Average leakage is $384/year.
-Free for 60 days.
+Detect duplicates.
+Get the negotiation playbook when a price goes up.
 No bank connection.
 No commission.

 How does ExpenseBot find my subscriptions?